How Much Does it Cost to Start an LLC in Florida?

 To create your business in Florida, you’ll file an LLC with the FL Department of State and pay an associated LLC formation fee.
 Every state has different LLC filing fees and filing times.
 Here is the current information for Florida:

-When you incorporate through Incfile, we charge this fee to you and pay the Florida Department of State on your behalf when we file your paperwork.
+When you incorporate through Incfile, we charge the state fee to you and pay the Florida Department of State on your behalf when we file your paperwork.

 Every Florida LLC should have a unique employer identification number (EIN).
 These are provided by the Internal Revenue Service and you use them when filing taxes, opening a business bank account and paying employees.
 You can get one yourself at no cost from the IRS or have Incfile obtain one on your behalf.